ArunaStorage/documentation/docs/get_started/basic_usage/01_Get-Storage-Access.md

 For the general access a registered account within the official NFDI/NFDI4Biodiversity/GFBio AAI is needed to obtain a valid OIDC token from one of those.

 After login, you can use your OIDC token to register yourself at an AOS instance.
-To create/modify resources within the given scope/permissions you have to generate API token(s) after you have been activated by an administrator.
+To create/modify resources within the given scope/permissions you have to generate API token(s) after you have been activated by an AOS instance administrator.

 Please note that these following tutorials cover only the most basic operations.
 For a complete list of the public API endpoints, their matching requests and responses, please refer to our [Aruna Object Storage REST API Swagger-UI](https://api.aruna.nfdi-dev.gi.denbi.de/swagger-ui/){:target="_blank"}.